 The good news is that new technologies like tele-audiology and portable, booth free audiological equipment are meeting the challenges that traditional technology cannot.

 Tele-Audiology is an offshoot of Telehealth also known as Telemedicine where patient evaluations are done over the internet using video, audio and specifically designed and connected medical equipment.
 Tele-Audiology uses telehealth to connect patients audiologists for audiological care.
 This provides patients with access to audiological services that are otherwise unavailable where they are.

-But, on its own, teleaudiology is not enough we need to connected equipment that makes it all work.
+But, on its own, teleaudiology is not enough, we need to connect equipment that makes it all work.